keu/docs/astro/resource-reference-aws.md

 Modifying the region of an existing Cluster on Astro is not supported.
 If you're interested in an AWS region that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).

+### RDS Instance Type

+Every Astro Cluster on AWS is created with and requires an [RDS instance](https://aws.amazon.com/rds/).
+RDS serves as a primary relational database for the Data Plane and powers the metadata database of each Astro Deployment within a single Cluster.
+During the Cluster creation process, you'll be asked to specify an RDS instance type according to your use case and expected workload, but it can be modified at any time.

+Astro supports a variety of AWS RDS instance types.
+Instance types comprise of varying combinations of CPU, memory, storage, and networking capacity.
+For detailed information on each instance type, reference [AWS documentation](https://aws.amazon.com/rds/instance-types/).
+If you're interested in an RDS instance type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).

+#### db.r5

+- db.r5.large (_default_)
+- db.r5.xlarge
+- db.r5.2xlarge
+- db.r5.4xlarge
+- db.r5.8xlarge
+- db.r5.12xlarge
+- db.r5.16xlarge
+- db.r5.24xlarge

+#### db.m5

+- db.m5.large
+- db.m5.xlarge
+- db.m5.2xlarge
+- db.m5.4xlarge
+- db.m5.8xlarge
+- db.m5.12xlarge
+- db.m5.16xlarge
+- db.m5.24xlarge

 ### Node Instance Type

 Astro supports a variety of AWS EC2 instance types.
 Instance types comprise of varying combinations of CPU, memory, storage, and networking capacity.
-All system and Airflow components within a single Cluster are powered by the nodes specified during the Cluster creation or modification process.
+While the resources allocated to system and Airflow components are managed by Astronomer, the node instance type you select for your Cluster powers the workers of all Deployments within that Cluster.

-For detailed information on each instance type, reference [AWS documentation](https://aws.amazon.com/ec2/instance-types/).
+For detailed information on each instance type, refer to [AWS documentation](https://aws.amazon.com/ec2/instance-types/).
 If you're interested in a node type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).
 Not all instance types are supported in all AWS regions.

 #### c6i